arangodb/docs/3.10/deployment-dc2dc.md

 ---
 layout: default
-description: Datacenter-to-Datacenter Replication deployment overview
-title: DC2DC Replication Deployment
 ---
 # Datacenter-to-Datacenter Replication deployment

 {% include hint-ee.md feature="Datacenter-to-Datacenter Replication" %}

-This chapter describes how to deploy all the components needed for _Datacenter-to-Datacenter Replication (DC2DC)_.

 ## Deployment steps

+To deploy all the components needed for _Datacenter-to-Datacenter Replication (DC2DC)_, you need to set up the following components:

+1. An ArangoDB cluster in each data center
+2. Multiple ArangoSync Masters
+3. Multiple ArangoSync Workers
+4. Optional: Prometheus and Grafana for monitoring

-## 1. Cluster
+## Cluster

 Datacenter-to-Datacenter Replication requires an ArangoDB cluster in both data centers.